CoreyCBurton/SickOs1.2/README.md

 this repo is based on [SickOS](https://www.vulnhub.com/entry/sickos-12,144/).

 # Setup
 I am using VMware.
-The creator said he had issues on virtualbox which works perfectly for me, I pefer VMware.
-I am also using Kali linux.
+The creator of SickOS claims that there is trouble with VMbox.
+Kali Linux is the OS I am using for penetration.

 # Reconnaissance
-Using the command ``` netdiscover -i eth0 ```, I was able to find the ip for SickOs1.2 which is listed below
+THe first step is to use the command ``` netdiscover -i eth0 ``` to pull the IP.
+Below is what is shown, we have the IP.

 ```
 192.168.1.142   00:0c:29:10:88:6e      2     120  VMware, Inc.